ArtemTopolskyi/stop-russia-desinformation/README.md

 We automatically update list of sites, need just restart script to load updated targets.

 ## Requirements:
 Use vpn during attacks.
-You can use a free urban vpn extension to turn it on.
+You can use a free UrbanVPN extension to turn it on.
 It’s preferable to use the Russian region.

 ### Install NodeJS:
 Download and install at least 16 version here: https://nodejs.org/en/